tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 {0}

 |PLAYER_NAME| listens for a moment.
-Not alone in the house.
+She's not alone in the house.
 Is there going to be a problem?

 .. property:: DRAMA.prompt Type a command to continue.
 .. property:: DRAMA.state 2